publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXIX/m__us_usc_t42_s1396a.md

 [Pub.
 L. 100–203, title IX, § 9119(d)(2)][/us/pl/100/203/s9119/d/2], as added by [Pub.
 L. 100–360, title IV, § 411(n)(4)][/us/pl/100/360/s411/n/4], formerly § 411(n)(3), July 1, 1988, [102 Stat.
 807][/us/stat/102/807], and renumbered by [Pub.
 L. 100–485, title VI, § 608(d)(28)][/us/pl/100/485/s608/d/28], Oct.
 13, 1988, [102 Stat.
 2423][/us/stat/102/2423], provided that:

-> “The amendments made by paragraph (1) \[amending this section\] apply to payments under title XIX of the Social Security Act \[this subchapter\] for calendar quarters beginning on or after July 1, 1988, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.”
+> “The amendments made by paragraph (1) \[amending this section\] apply to payments under title XIX of the Social Security Act \[[42 U.S.C.
+1396][/us/usc/t42/s1396] et seq.\] for calendar quarters beginning on or after July 1, 1988, without regard to whether or not final regulations to carry out such amendments have been promulgated by such date.”

     Amendment by sections 5(a) and 8(f) of [Pub.
 L. 100–93][/us/pl/100/93], applicable, with certain exception, to payments under subchapter XIX of this chapter for calendar quarters beginning more than thirty days after Aug.
 18, 1987, without regard to whether or not final regulations to carry out such amendments have been published by such date, see [section 15(c) of Pub.
 L. 100–93][/us/pl/100/93/s15/c], set out as a note under [section 1320a–7 of this title][/us/usc/t42/s1320a–7].